magento/knowledge-base/src/troubleshooting/general/vertex-address-cleansing-different-addresses-not-allowed.md

 ---
-title: Vertex Address Cleansing: different addresses not allowed
+title: "Vertex Address Cleansing: different addresses not allowed"
-labels: 2.3.5-p1,2.4.0,Magento Commerce,Magento Commerce Cloud,Vertex,address,billing,checkout,how to,known issues,shipping
+labels: "2.3.5-p1,2.4.0,Magento Commerce,Magento Commerce Cloud,Vertex,address,billing,checkout,how to,known issues,shipping"
 ---

 This article talks about the solution for the issue when the user tries to enter a **different** billing and shipping address when Vertex address validation is enabled, the storefront will not let the user enter separate addresses.